nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 ![Simple Count Example](/img/intro-visr/simpl-count.png)

-This VISr doesn't match the theme of the page, and requires its state to be a single number.
+This VISr doesn't match the theme of the page; it also requires the state to be a single number.
 Using [React Bootstrap][react-bootstrap] and Reagent cursors fixes both of these issues:

 ```clojurescript